 Chloe is registered with the AKC as a chocolate, however, she is a blue standard poodle.
 Her original breeder had intentions of keeping her and registered her before realizing her true color, as blue's appear dark chocolate at birth and fade to blue.
 She is very quiet and likes to be close to you and get plenty of attention, but is not one to push herself onto anyone.
 She carries herself very proudly and is a bit of a snob.
 She is beautiful and she knows it!
 She was in training to be an physical assistance dog, however was placed in a new guardian home in late 2016 due to her original guardian's health decline.

-Chloe is in our Guardian Program and lives with her Guardian, LeeAnn.
-She comes back to visit us for breeding and stay with us while she has her puppies only.
+Chloe is in our Guardian Program.
+She comes back to visit us for breeding and stays with us while she has her puppies only.
 The rest of the time, she is spoiled rotten in her loving guardian home.